Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudidentity-v1beta1/readme.md

 await gapi.client.cloudidentity.groups.updateSecuritySettings({name: 'name'});

 /*
-Creates an InboundOidcSsoProfile for a customer.
-When the target customer has enabled [Multi-party approval for sensitive actions](https://support.google.com/a/answer/13790448), the `Operation` in the response will have `"done": false`, it will not have a response, and the metadata will have `"state": "awaiting-multi-party-approval"`.
-*/
-await gapi.client.cloudidentity.inboundOidcSsoProfiles.create({});

-/*
-Deletes an InboundOidcSsoProfile.
-*/
-await gapi.client.cloudidentity.inboundOidcSsoProfiles.delete({name: 'name'});

-/*
-Gets an InboundOidcSsoProfile.
-*/
-await gapi.client.cloudidentity.inboundOidcSsoProfiles.get({name: 'name'});

-/*
-Lists InboundOidcSsoProfile objects for a Google enterprise customer.
-*/
-await gapi.client.cloudidentity.inboundOidcSsoProfiles.list({});

-/*
-Updates an InboundOidcSsoProfile.
-When the target customer has enabled [Multi-party approval for sensitive actions](https://support.google.com/a/answer/13790448), the `Operation` in the response will have `"done": false`, it will not have a response, and the metadata will have `"state": "awaiting-multi-party-approval"`.
-*/
-await gapi.client.cloudidentity.inboundOidcSsoProfiles.patch({name: 'name'});

-/*
 Creates an InboundSamlSsoProfile for a customer.
 When the target customer has enabled [Multi-party approval for sensitive actions](https://support.google.com/a/answer/13790448), the `Operation` in the response will have `"done": false`, it will not have a response, and the metadata will have `"state": "awaiting-multi-party-approval"`.
 */
 await gapi.client.cloudidentity.inboundSamlSsoProfiles.create({});